Explainer

 The College Board has been developing its AP African American Studies course for more than 10 years.
 It has delayed the full rollout multiple times.
 It’s hard to parse when those delays were to refine the curriculum and when they were intended to allow political heat to cool off before proceeding.

-Given how slowly the wheels of the College Board grind, there is no way the DeSantis announcement in January altered the timeline for the revised framework released today.
+Given how slowly the wheels of the College Board grind, there is no way the DeSantis announcement in January altered the timeline for the revised framework.
 Academics involved in the development of the course insist the latest set of changes were made based on their input through ongoing review, plus feedback from teachers and students now in the pilot.

 Robert Patterson, a professor of African American studies at Georgetown University who is among the scholars supporting the College Board’s work, told NBC, “The curriculum that is being released on Feb.
 1 is in response to experts, the development committee, the teachers, the students.
 That is what that is in response to.
 It is not a response to the state of Florida.”

-But the political fireworks surrounding AP African American studies are likely to continue for some time.
+But the political controversy surrounding AP African American studies is likely to continue for some time.
 In late January, Florida high school students, supported by prominent civil rights attorney Ben Crump, threatened to file suit against DeSantis to overturn his ban on the course.
+As of early 2024, Florida remains one of the few states where public schools are barred from offering the AP African American Studies course.
+However, some students are accessing the course through private institutions or out-of-state options.

 As reported by the Tallahassee Democrat, SAIL High School tenth-grader Elijah Edwards told supporters, “I have not learned much about the history or culture of my people outside of my parents and close relatives.
 After I heard there might be an African American Studies AP class, I was ecstatic.”